 During a meeting with local law enforcement agencies in Stanley on Monday morning, several of Spear’s friends criticized the Custer County Sheriff’s Department for its limited role in the search and recovery of Spear’s body from the peak in White Cloud Mountains.

-Pete Isner, Custer County deputy coroner and a member of the Stanley Police Department, said Spear died from trauma suffered in the slide.
-Isner said his investigation remains open since he has not received all of the information from the field, but he believes Spear died soon after the slide, squashing any rumors that he may have survived as long as 24 to 48 hours after the accident.
+Pete Isner, Custer County Deputy Coroner and a member of the Stanley Police Department, said Spear died from trauma suffered in the slide.
+Isner said his investigation remains open since he has not received all of the information from the field, but he believes Spear died soon after the slide, squashing any rumors that he may have survived as long as 24-48 hours after the accident.

 Kirk Bachman, founder of Sawtooth Mountain Guides, acted as the coordinator of the search for Spear.
 He did not criticize the Sheriff’s office and expressed his support of the creation of a Custer County search-and-rescue team.
 He also commended Eikens for being supportive of such an endeavor.
 “The Sheriff’s office is the legal authority on any search and we want to work with you guys,” he said.